 Hall PR, founded in 1996 by Steven Hall and the late Sam Firer, is a global hospitality / travel / lifestyle public relations, consulting, and concept development agency headquartered in New York City.
 Hall PR is affiliated with Office K2M in Tokyo, Japan, and Andrew Freeman & Co. in San Francisco, and works closely with other PR professionals in the United States and Europe to ensure their clients National and International coverage.

 At Hall PR we stop at nothing to get our clients the media exposure they deserve, and our cutting edge out of the box thinking has catapulted our clients to new heights in the media world.
 We are the eyes and ears of our clients and are constantly bringing our ideas to the table and collaborating on how to better achieve our joint goals.
-We offer our experience and know-how to growing restaurant and hotel groups who are seeking representation and concepts for properties as they expand around the globe.

 At Hall PR we are proud to be the representatives for our clients to the media.
 From print and on-line to television and radio we cover all bases in our work.
 We are a supermarket of ideas for journalists and over the years they continue to come to us before others to seek information.

 As the world grows and changes, so does Hall PR.
 We are adept at supporting our clients in the world of social media and stay current in the constant changes the media world offers.
 We believe there is more than the written word to put "butts in seats" and "heads in beds".
 We come up with creative plans of social media and other marketing initiatives to help grow your business.